-Soldiers were generally recruited in France and encouraged to settle in the colony at the end of their service.
-They lived with the inhabitants, contributing to the colony’s peopling and economy.
-They carried out major works in peacetime, such as the construction of the fortified wall of Montréal and the Chemin du Roy.
+Soldiers were recruited from Europe and encouraged to settle in the colony upon completion of their service.
+Their stay with the locals contributed to the settlement and the economy of Canada.
+They carried out major works in peacetime, such as the construction of the fortified walls of Montreal and the Chemin du Roy.

-The Regiment was dismantled at Québec in 1763 and, like several French soldiers, approximately 400 men (officers and soldiers) chose to settle in what became the province of Québec; notably in the Charlevoix and the Bas-Saint-Laurent regions.
-Officers were granted manorial land tenures and established their demobilized soldiers there.
+The Regiment was dissolved in Quebec in 1763 and like several French soldiers, around 170 men (officers and soldiers) chose to settle in what became the province of Quebec, particularly in the regions of Charlevoix and Bas-du-Fleuve.
+The officers were granted lordships and established their demobilized soldiers there.